 A number of Québec companies are international stars, known for their bold, innovative digital games.

-Many highly renowned video games were created in Québec.
-A number of them have won prestigious awards and reaped considerable critical and commercial acclaim.
+These well-known video games, which were created in Québec, have won prestigious awards and reaped considerable critical and commercial acclaim.